Vizorous/universal-starter-todo/README.md

 - It is integrated with TypeORM and nestjs-query as well.
 - Run the following command to create a new resource.
   ```
-  pnpm viz g resource resource-name
+  pnpm nestgen resource-name
   ```
-- *You should always use this to generate new Endpoints.*
+- _You should always use this to generate new Endpoints._

 ## Commit guide

 We utilize convention commits to put our commits in a standard format.
 This helps us to generate changelogs and release notes automatically.
 Please follow the following guide to commit your changes.